proftak/modules/0438/mdModule.md

 ---

-The purpose of the course list is to facilitate an automated method to schedule classes, taking rotating priority into consideration.
+The purpose of the course preference list is to facilitate an automated method to schedule classes, taking rotating priority into consideration.
 It also provides a quick way for any colleague who wants to take on a new prep to check whether someone else may be impacted (listed but open to rotating priority) or may need a personal negotiation (closed to rotating priority).

 #### Rotating priority determination